aruhant/siri-bhoovalaya/Readme.md

-# The Siri Bhoovalaya Project
+# The Siri Bhoovalaya Project: Decrypting Siri Bhoovalaya

 Siri Bhoovalaya is a unique ancient Jain manuscript composed entirely in a numerical script.
 These numbers correspond to syllables across 718 languages, integrating knowledge from multiple sciences and cultural texts.
 The Siri Bhoovalaya Project aims to develop a comprehensive automated decoding system with simulations, while spreading awareness through our YouTube course:
 [YouTube Channel: Siri Bhoovalaya](https://www.youtube.com/@siri-bhoovalaya)